Corey255A1/Notes/Project_Ideas/Stoof/index.md

 I'm most comfortable with C# therefore ASP.Net is what I'm going to choose for the backend service.

 Front end does not have to be realtime.
 Sticking with simple Razor pages should be good enough.
+The frontend will use a

-## System Context Diagram Overview
+## System Context Overview
 At a high level, Stoof consists of:
 - Users (interacting via a web UI)
 - Frontend (Razor Pages UI)